ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 • Completion

-Thus (in short overview), Reference type is used for an explanation of such operators as delete, typeof, this, other and consists of a base object and a property name.
-List type describes behavior of the arguments list (in a new expression and a functions call).
+Thus (in short overview), Reference type is used for an explanation of such operators as delete, typeof, this and other, and consists of a base object and a property name.
+List type describes behavior of the arguments list (in the new expression and function calls).
 Completion type in turn is used for an explanation of behavior break, continue, return and throw statements.

 Coming back to the six types used by ECMAScript programs, first five of them: Undefined, Null, Boolean, String and Number are types of primitive values.